daytonaio/content/guides/20240820_guide_template copy.md

 ### Implement `install.sh`

-The `install.sh` script is the core of feature’s installation process.
+The `install.sh` script is the core of the feature’s installation process.
 Below is an optimized version of the script that incorporates modular functions and error handling.

 ```bash
 #!/bin/bash